 For instance, you might be interested to know that 'parameter can be declared with base type', meaning that your method only uses members of the parameter's base type.
 This can be an indication of a different error, such as failure to take into account the specifics of the actual parameter type.
 Based on this knowledge, you may want to change the parameter's type - or not, if that is by design.

-In design-time inspection, ReSharper highlights suggestions with a green curly underline, and green markers are shown for each warning on the marker bar.
+In design-time inspection, ReSharper highlights suggestions with a green curly underline: and adds green markers for each warning on the marker bar.

 This is the lowest severity level.
 Code issues with this severity simply bring your attention to a particular code detail and/or recommends a way of improvement.